In this tutorial, you will learn how to make a 3D isometric text in Illustrator.

 Basically, you need to remove all the lateral sides of your 3D text that would end up hidden once you turn back on the visibility for that "Top" compound path.
 Move from one letter to another, select the undesired shapes, and simply remove them using the Delete key.
 In the end, things should look like in the fifth image.

-4. Color & Organize the Lateral Sides of Your Text
+4. Color & Organize the Lateral Sides of Your Isometric Letters

-Select one of those light brown shapes and go to Select > Same > Fill Color to select the rest of the shapes with the same Fill color.
-Make sure that all these shapes remain selected, and focus on the Appearance panel.
+Select one of those light brown shapes and go to Select > Same > Fill Color to select the rest of the shapes with a similar Fill color.
+Make sure that all these shapes remain selected and focus on the Appearance panel.

 Select one of the remaining brown shapes and go again to Select > Same > Fill Color.
 Make sure that all these shapes remain selected and return to the Appearance panel.

 Replace the existing Fill color with R=252 G=130 B=119 and then select the Stroke.
 Set its color to R=46 G=58 B=58 and then open that Stroke fly-out panel.
 Increase the Weight to 4 px and don't forget to check that Round Join button.

 5. Add a Background and a Simple Shadow

 Using the Rectangle Tool (M), create an 850 x 600 px shape, make sure that it covers your entire artboard, and set the Fill color to R=0 G=173 B=236.